seanc/one/README.md

 # one
 OneLang.
-Too lazy to type out short responses, use this map!
+Too lazy to type out short responses?
+Use this map!

 ## Map
 | Symbol | Meaning |